dispersing/HexGrid/README.md

 # HexGrid
-Functions for creating hexagonal grids in R
+Functions for creating hexagonal grids in R.

 Thank you for visiting this git.
 I've created a suite of functions that allow users of the R language and programming environment to:
 * create hexagonal grids
  * as rectangular and